Lombok: Water problem

 The water supply in Lombok is stressed and this places strain both upon the water supply of the provincial capital, Mataram, and upon that of the island in general.
 The southern and central areas are reported to be the most critically affected.
 West Nusa Tenggara province in general is threatened with a water crisis caused by increasing forest and water table damage and degradation, and increased human population demands.
 160 thousand hectares of a total of 1960 thousand hectares are thought to have been affected.
 The Head of Built Environment and Security Forest Service Forest West Nusa Tenggara Andi Pramari stated in Mataram on Wednesday, May 6, 2009, that, "If this situation is not addressed it can be expected that within five years it may be difficult for people to obtain water in this part of NTB (West Nusa Tenggara).
 Not only that, the productivity of agriculture in value added will fall, and the residents are experiencing water deficiency in their wells".
 High cases of timber theft in the region of NTB are contributing to this problem.

 In September 2010 in Central Lombok, some villagers reportedly walked for several hours to fetch a single pail of water.
 Nieleando, a small coastal village about 50 kilometers from the provincial capital, Mataram, has seen dry wells for years.
-It has been reported that occasionally the problem escalates sufficiently for disputes and fighting between villagers to occur.
+Occasionally this problem escalates sufficiently for disputes and fighting between villagers to occur.
 The problems have been reported to be most pronounced in the districts of Jonggat, Janapria, Praya Timur, Praya Barat, Praya Barat Daya and Pujut.
 In 2010 provincial authorities declared all six districts drought areas.
 Sumbawa, the other main island of the province, also experienced severe drought in 2010, making it a province-wide issue.

 Areas in southern Lombok Island were classified as arid and prone to water shortages due to low rainfall and lack of water sources.
 In May 2011, groundbreaking began on Pandanduri dam construction, which will span about 430 hectares and cost an estimated Rp.800 billion ($92.8 million).
 When finished, the dam will accommodate about 25.7 million cubic meters of water and be able to irrigate 10,350 hectares of farmland.
 Project construction was expected to last five years.